azraq27/neural/README.md

-NeuroAL - a neuroimaging analysis library
+NeurAL - a neuroimaging analysis library
 -------------------------------------------------------

 **Documentation and examples:**